bollu/bollu.github.io/README.md

 The main idea of the proof is to show that the kernel and image of the intertwining map is an irreducible subspace of $f, f'$ retrospectively.
-Since the maps are irreducible, we must have the the intertwining is either the zero map, or a map into the full group (WIP).
+Since the maps are irreducible, we must have the the intertwining is either the zero map, or a map into the full group (TODO).
 This forces the map to be zero or a scalar multiple of the identity.

 One way to look at this is that for irreps $f: G \rightarrow V$ and